fieldtrip/website/faq/how_can_i_define_neighbouring_sensors.md

 ---
 title: How can I define neighbouring sensors?
+category: faq
-tags: [faq, statistics, cluster, plotting]
+tags: [statistics, cluster, plotting]
 redirect_from:
   - /faq/how_can_i_define_my_own_neighbourhood_template/
 ---